CalebMorris/centipede/readme.md

+# Centipede

-HTML5 project done in pure Dart/Javascript and HTML5.
+HTML5 project done in Dart/Javascript and HTML5.
 No loading outside graphics or sounds.

 First project to learn dart and html5.

+## Game Instructions
 Game of Centipede (AKA Snake)
--Consume Food
+- Consume Food
--Don't run into yourself
+- Don't run into yourself
--Don't run into walls
+- Don't run into walls

+## Build

++ Install Dart Editor
++ Open folder in editor
++ Right click on `pubspec.yaml` and run `Pub Get`
++ Right click on `src/dart_centipede.dart` and run `Run as Javascript`